Moving for Health applied to the health setting

 Key learnings: tips and tricks to facilitate the transfer

-[Step 4] Resources to go further & Homework
+Resources to go further & Homework

 "Project is funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them."